venam/2bwm/README.md

 Patches
 =======

-- Center, put the window to the center of the screen with mod+g
+- Center, put the window to the center of the screen with mod+g (patched -- now center well with 2 monitors)
 - chwfocus, focus a window when changing workspace
 - focuslast, focus the next window when deleting one
 - freemove, move the windows outside the screen